2019 New York Open – Singles

 Kevin Anderson was the defending champion, but withdrew before the tournament began because of a right elbow injury.

 Reilly Opelka won his first ATP Tour title, defeating Brayden Schnur in the final, 6–1, 6–7(7–9), 7–6(9–7).
+He saved six match points en route to the title, all in the second-set tiebreak of his semifinal match against John Isner.

 Seeds

 The top four seeds received a bye into the second round.